Planetary Giant Impacts: Convergence of High-Resolution Simulations using Efficient Spherical Initial Conditions and SWIFT: Conclusions

 The SEA algorithm allows the quick creation of near-equilibrium, spherically symmetric initial conditions of particles (\href{https://github.com/jkeger/seagen}{github.com/jkeger/seagen}).
 It ensures that every particle has an SPH density within 1\% of the desired value, unlike the otherwise-similarly successful methods of \citet{Raskin+Owen2016a} and \citet{Reinhardt+Stadel2017}.
 This mitigates the need for expensive computation that is otherwise required to produce initial conditions that are relaxed and ready for a simulation.

-The open-source SWIFT code is designed to take advantage of contemporary shared/distributed-memory architectures (\href{http://swift.dur.ac.uk/}{swift.dur.ac.uk}).
+The open-source SWIFT code is designed to take advantage of contemporary shared/distributed-memory architectures (\href{http://swiftsim.com/}{www.swiftsim.com}).
 For planetary giant impact simulations, this has enabled a 100--1000$\times$ improvement in the number of particles that can be used, allowing the study of brand new topics that were out of reach for lower resolution simulations.

 To demonstrate these tools and test the convergence of such simulations, we revisited the study of the giant impact onto the young Uranus that may explain its spin and other strange features \citep{Kegerreis+2018}.
 We find that even large-scale results such as the rotation rate are not converged with standard-resolution simulations of $10^5$ and $10^6$ particles.
 The overall behaviour is similar in all cases, but small variations in the debris that falls back after the initial impact have a significant effect on the post-impact planet and its rotation rate, which appears to be well-converged with $10^7$ and $10^8$ particles, but not fewer.
 Similar but mildly less certain convergence is seen for the masses of atmosphere and ice that are ejected from the system, while the low mass of rock placed into orbit has not converged at all by $10^7$ particles.